car251290/React-NewPortfolio/README.md

 The `static` folder contains the icons, social media images and robots.txt.
 Don't forget to change these files, too!

-### Themes

-- To learn more about Gatsby themes specifically, we recommend checking out the [theme docs](https://www.gatsbyjs.org/docs/themes/).

 ### General
 - **For most developers, I recommend starting with the [in-depth tutorial for creating a site with Gatsby](https://www.gatsbyjs.org/tutorial/).** It starts with zero assumptions about your level of ability and walks through every step of the process.